akora/homelab/README.md

 (!)
 IMPORTANT NOTE: I am fully aware that I'm exposing my username, some local paths and my internal network structure in the documentation and in the codebase.
 This is for educational purposes, I am OK with it.

-To adjust the configuration to your own environment, please replace `akora` with your username and adjust the IP addresses and hostnames in the `hosts` file.
+To adjust the configuration to your own environment, please replace `akora` with your username and adjust the IP addresses and hostnames in the `inventory/hosts` file.

 Everything sensitive is stored in the `vault.yml` file (not included in the repository).
-Please check the `vault.yml.example` file for more details.
+Please check the `vault.yml.example` file for more details and examples.

-Let's begin!
+The domain name I'm using locally is `l4n.io`.
+I own this domain and in Cloudflare this domain name is pointing to the local IP address where Traefik is running.

+With all this said, let's begin!

 ## Generate SSH keypair